jupyter/docker-stacks/README.md

 **When there's a security fix in the Debian base image, do the following in place of the last command:**

-Update the `debian:jessie` SHA in the most-base images (e.g., minimal-notebook, minimal-kernel).
+Update the `debian:jessie` SHA in the most-base images (e.g., base-notebook).
 Submit it as a regular PR and go through the build process.

 This will take time as the entire set of stacks will rebuild.